stachuman/boox-template-generator/TUTORIAL.md

 ### Setting Up Custom Variables

-When creating a plan section, you can add custom variables:
+When creating a plan section, you can add two types of custom variables:

+**1. Counter Variables (For Sequential Numbers)**
+Use these for any value that changes from page to page:
+- Project numbers, meeting numbers, chapter numbers
+- Week numbers, page numbers, item counts
+- Any sequential value you want to track

 **Configuration:**
 - Variable name: `project_id` (must be unique within this hierarchy)